Mária Mikolajová

-Mária Mikolajová (born 13 June 1999) is a Slovak footballer who plays as a midfielder for St. Pölten and has appeared for the Slovakia women's national team.
+Mária Mikolajová (born 13 June 1999) is a Slovak professional footballer who plays as a midfielder for Frauen-Bundesliga club Hamburger SV and the Slovakia national team.

 Career

 Mikolajová has been capped for the Slovakia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+In 2023, Mikolajová was named the best Slovak player of the year.

 International goals

 Scores and results list Slovakia's goal tally first: